kem0x/raider3.5/README.md

 - Fortnite 3.5 Custom Gameserver

 ## - Download
- - You can find and download the most recent DLL from the stable branch [here](https://github.com/kem0x/raider3.5/actions?query=branch%3Astable).
+ - You can find and download the most recent build from the stable branch [here](https://github.com/kem0x/raider3.5/actions?query=branch%3Astable)
+(Click the latest workflow result then download the **Release** artifact at the bottom of the page).

 ## - Disclaimer